-Public hospitals also receive funding from other sources, including the Commonwealth, States and Territories, and third parties for the provision of other specific functions and services outside the scope of the NHR Agreement (e.g. pharmaceuticals, primary care, home and community care, dental services, residential aged care and disability services).
+Public hospitals also receive funding from other sources, including the Commonwealth, States and Territories, and third parties for the provision of other specific functions and services outside the scope of the NHR Agreement (e.g. pharmaceuticals, primary care, other hospital services, home and community care, dental services, residential aged care and disability services).

-FIGURE 4 Types of public hospital funding
+FIGURE 3 Types of public hospital funding